habi/acinar-analysis-manuscript/manuscript.md

 ### Additional characteristics of the acinus

-We are well aware that there are many more parameters of the acinar characteristics can be extracted from the acinar datasets we segmented for this study.
+We are well aware that there are considerably more parameters of the acinar characteristics which can be extracted from the acinar datasets we segmented for this study.
 Especially of interest are the microarchitecture in the acinus like the branching pattern of the intra-acinar airways or surface area characteristics of the acinar and alveolar walls.
 For this study we focused on the easily stereologically available parameters.
 Ongoing work in our group is aiming to describe additional parameters of the acinus microarchitecture (e.g. fractal dimension, surface curvature, etc.) but the present study did not aim at characterizing these parameters.